mikebronner/laravel-model-caching/README.md

 relationships.
 This package is an attempt to address those requirements.

 ## Features
--   automatic, self-invalidating relationship (both eager- and lazy-loaded) caching.
+-   automatic, self-invalidating relationship (only eager-loading) caching.
 -   automatic, self-invalidating model query caching.
 -   automatic use of cache tags for cache providers that support them (will flush entire cache for providers that don't).